 The technology behind Bitcoin is generating fanfare and shifting exchange of value paradigm.
 Financial services actors were the first to be enthusiastic about blockchain and continue to forward this technology.
-The aim of this blog and future posts is to introduce major blockchain concepts.
-In future posts, we will introduce Dynanet’s holistic approach to blockchain’s … Read More
+According to IBM, 66% of banks around the world will use blockchain by 2021.
+However, this trend becomes contagious to other industries in many areas, … Read More

 Welcome to our Blog page which is comprised of relevant industry information and topics.
 If you have questions about our services or need further assistance with a technology solution, please contact us today.

 The buzz around DevOps and the various iterations surrounding the term (DevSecOps, SecDevOps, DevOpsSec, etc.) has been rising at an exponential rate given the increases in Cloud capabilities, Agile adoption, and of course, IT automation.
 Peter Anih, Dynanet’s CTO, highlights key factors for engineering a SecDevOps Culture.
 Read more (5 Enablers to Engineer a SecDevOps … Read More

 Successful Agile teams manage their backlogs (prioritized queues of work) well.
 A team typically maintains backlogs for the product being built, incremental releases, and each iteration.
 According to the Scrum Guide, “The Product Backlog is an ordered list of everything that might be needed in the product and is the single source of requirements for … Read More

 VersionOne’s Annual State of Agile™ report is always an interesting read.
 For the 2017 edition, Analysis.Net Research collected thousands of survey responses from July to December 2016 and prepared the report on behalf of VersionOne, an Agile tool vendor.
 Read more (2017 State of Agile) to find out about the State of Agile.